lukeod/vampiresurvivors-modding/ui-system.md

 - **Input conflicts**: Custom UI interfering with controls
 - **Memory leaks**: Elements not cleaned up

-## Advanced UI Features
+## Additional UI Features

 ### Dynamic UI Generation
-Complex mods can use runtime UI element creation using equipment panel prefabs (`_PlayerEquipmentPanelPrefab`), data-driven UI configuration, modular UI component systems, and force layout rebuilds with `ForceEquipmentLayoutRebuild()`.
+Based on code analysis, mods appear able to use runtime UI element creation using equipment panel prefabs (`_PlayerEquipmentPanelPrefab`), data-driven UI configuration, modular UI component systems, and force layout rebuilds with `ForceEquipmentLayoutRebuild()`.

 ### Animation and Effects
-UI animations enhance user experience through smooth transitions between states, visual feedback for user actions, and particle effects integrated with UI elements.
+Based on code analysis, UI animations appear to support transitions between states, visual feedback for user actions, and particle effects integrated with UI elements.

 ### Custom Input Handling
-Advanced UI modifications require custom input event processing, integration with game input systems, and support for various input devices.
+Based on code analysis, UI modifications appear to require custom input event processing, integration with game input systems, and support for various input devices.

 ## UI Asset Management

 ### Sprite and Icon Management
-UI elements use character portraits and icons, weapon and item sprites, UI decoration and background elements, and status effect indicators.
+Based on code analysis, UI elements appear to use character portraits and icons, weapon and item sprites, UI decoration and background elements, and status effect indicators.

 ### Asset Loading and Caching
-Efficient asset management includes lazy loading of UI assets, proper asset disposal and cleanup, and shared asset pools for common elements.
+Based on code structure, asset management appears to include lazy loading of UI assets, asset disposal and cleanup, and shared asset pools for common elements.